criticalart/calos/README.md

 # calOS
 Arch/Hyprland OS based on Omarchy with extensive edits.
 Much less opinionated.
 Much less bloat.
-Desktop highly recommended. **DO NOT try this out unless you are somewhat competent with a terminal.** This does not support updates via Omarchy.
+Configured for desktop users. **DO NOT try this out unless you are somewhat competent with a terminal.** This does not support updates via Omarchy.
 You must know how to update Arch yourself and all the maintenence that comes alongside it.
 It is essentially a bare Arch Linux install with Hyprland + Omarchy theming + menu support.

 ## Changes